WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

 4. In the **New Object – Organizational Unit** dialog box, type **London** in the **Name** field, and then select **OK**.

-### Task 2: Create groups for branch administrators and branch help-desk personnel
+### Task 2: Create groups for branch administrators and branch helpdesk personnel

 1. Right-click or access the context menu for the **London** OU, select **New**, and then select **Group**.